openshift/enhancements/enhancements/olm/platform-operators.md

 For more information, see [a discussion thread centered around this topic in the o/enhancements#1170 proposal](https://github.com/openshift/enhancements/pull/1170#discussion_r915034676).

+See the [platform operators roadmap](https://hackmd.io/MFwDuS_XS7quls3Q4ANKLw) for more information on subsequent phases.

 ## Infrastructure Needed [optional]

 - [x] Downstream repositories created in the OpenShift organization for the new API components.